Summer 2021 Dates are now available - Register here!

 Please read the course descriptions carefully so you know in which level to place your child.

-Level Objective: Level 1 will work to familiarize children between 6 months and 3 years with water and teach swimming readiness skills.
+Level Objective: Parent/Child will work to familiarize children between 6 months and 3 years with water and teach swimming readiness skills.
 This level will provide safety information for parents.

 Level Prerequisites: No skill prerequisites; children must be at least 6 months old and parent must accompany child to each class.